Jp1200/VsaExtension/README.md

   and configuring the vscode extensions weird props and arguments needed to communicate with the webview and other defined functions.
   I used AI sources to build the styling and HTML and assisting in the UX portion of the extension.
 I think with a solid backbone its easier to parse what indivudalistic styling decisions I can make later and focus more on the scripting and functionality.

+Direction:
+  I wanted an actual API response instead of using mocks so I researched free API endpoints I could use for testing and full realization capabilities.
+I found Openrouter -> https://openrouter.ai/ and could easily make an account with my google account and started using a very old model with low cost per request with an easy to get API key.
+  Followed their documentation for fetch requests and set my model as 'https://openrouter.ai/openai/gpt-3.5-turbo-0613' which is a very old openai model (respectively).
+  In a future interation this could use a higher order model or even have a dropdown menu where you can select between different models (using same API key) or even using a locally hosted model on a separate machine on your local network.
+Or even a very lightweight model on your own computer.
+If I had more time I think saving chats locally wouldve been something I put time into getting to work.
+  Also in terms of Ui/UX I would've liked to add "light mode/dark mode" for the people who don't want to destroy their eyes or at the very least something that adopts the theme of the users vscode fully.

+INSTRUCTIONS:
+  1: Clone the repo to your computer
+  2: npm install in the main directory ~/VsaExtension/vsapilot
+  3: open vscode -> code .
+  4: press F5 to open debug mode on the vscode extension Commands for the extension Cmd/ctrl + shift + P ->
+    1: "Visa UI Chatbot" -> Will open the chat window to the side
+    2: "Visa UI: Set API Key" -> opens a window to copy and paste your own OpenRouter APIKEY into which will save it to your vscodes context secrets safely.